passcod/in-the-pale-darkness-of-dawn/naema/07-first-steps.md

 "We've got to trust each other at least the bare minimum.
 Look.
 I'm not going to leave you behind.
 I gave my word, and also you're useful."

-The girl stared a bit, hunched over, then let out a tight breath in saccades.
+The girl stared a bit, hunched over, then let out her exhaustion in saccades.
 When she peeked back up, she had a hint of a smile, timid.

 Hedala placed her hands flat on the table, remembering the traditions her Uncle